Dynamical properties of convex cocompact actions in projective space: Background on properly convex domains

 The \emph{dimension} of a face $F$ is the dimension of a minimal projective subspace containing $F$; such a minimal subspace is called the \emph{support} of the face and is denoted $\supp(F)$. \end{defn}

 A face is always a convex subset of projective space, open in its support.
-An open face is a closed subset of $\dee \Omega$ if and only if it is an extreme point of $\Omega$.
+A face is a closed subset of $\dee \Omega$ if and only if it is an extreme point of $\Omega$.

 \begin{remark} Earlier versions of \cite{dgk2017convex} (and of this paper) referred to what we call a \emph{face} as a ``stratum.''
 Our current definition of face agrees with the definition used by Islam and Zimmer.
-Notably, our faces are \emph{not} the same as the \emph{facettes} of Benoist and Benzecri.
+Notably, our faces are \emph{not} the same as the \emph{facettes} of Benoist and Benz\'ecri.

-In particular, our definition ensures that every point in the boundary of a properly convex domain $\Omega$ is contained in some face. \end{remark}
+In particular, our definition ensures that every face is relatively open in its support, and that every point in the boundary of a properly convex domain $\Omega$ is contained in some face. \end{remark}